Spectral Theory of Sparse Non-Hermitian Random Matrices: Theory for Sparse Non-Hermitian Ensembles

 where $\stackrel{D}{=}$ denotes equality in distribution.
 The random variables $\mathsf{D}$ and $\{\mathsf{J}_{i\ell},\}_{\ell=1}^k$ are drawn from their distributions, while $K'$ is drawn from the branching distribution, i.e., the degree distribution obtained by randomly picking an edge from the graph.
 Equations (\ref{Gpopxx}) and (\ref{Gpop}) are solved to obtain the distributions of $\mathsf{G}$ and $\mathsf{G}'$.
 One can find the distributions of $\mathsf{G}$ and $\mathsf{G}'$ by using a population dynamics algorithm that initialises a large sample $\{\mathsf{G}'_{\ell}\}$ and repeatedly apply equation (\ref{Gpop}) to randomly update the entries of this sample \cite{abou1973selfconsistent, mezard2001bethe}.
 For practical applications, this should be performed concurrently with updating the sample of derivatives, according to the distributional recursion equation~\cite{Tim2009}

+and the corresponding equation for $\partial_{z^*}\mathsf{G}$.
 In Figure~\ref{fig:pop} we show the result of population dynamics sampling for an interesting example in which the underlying graph is the one-dimensional lattice, with no diagonal disorder, but $J_{jk}$ and $J_{kj}$ chosen uniformly independently from $\{-1,1\}$.
 See \cite{amir2016} for further analysis of this model.
 It is also insightful to write the relations (\ref{Gpop})-(\ref{dGpop}) explicitly in terms of the densities of the random variables.
 This is however only possible if we specify a model for $\mathbf{A}$.
 We will therefore present such relations in Section~\ref{section4}

 The cavity equations contain information about the continuous, singular, and pure-point components of the spectrum.
 However, in the limit $\eta\rightarrow 0^+$, the cavity equations loose information about the pure-point component of the spectrum, since this component exists on a discrete subset of the complex plane.
 Hence, for a general $z\in\mathbb{C}$, only the continuous part of the distribution $\rho$ survives in the limit $\eta\rightarrow 0^+$.
 It is therefore necessary to keep a small but finite $\eta$ in order to see the pure-point component of the spectrum.